 Often, they spend more time with coworkers than most other people in their lives.

-Recognizing the contributions employees make to an organization helps solidify relationships, fosters employee engagement, and loyalty to the organization.
+It is essential to recognize the contributions employees make to an organization because it solidifies relationships, fosters employee engagement, and loyalty to the organization.

-We all have a basic need to feel valued and loved.
+We all have a fundamental need to feel valued and loved.

-I’m always amazed when I acknowledge someone’s good performance or, recognize something they have done, at how they smile and seem to appreciate the feedback.
+I’m always amazed when I acknowledge someone’s excellent performance or, recognize something they have done, at how they smile and seem to appreciate the feedback.

-Whether an employee is an introvert or an extrovert, it is important to recognize them for their hard work.
+Whether an employee is an introvert or an extrovert, it is vital to recognize them for their hard work.

 There are two types of recognition

-The closer recognition comes to a task, the more the employee will associate that recognition with the desired behavior.
+The closer a recognition is to performing a task, the more the employee will associate that recognition with the desired behavior.

 Spontaneous recognition can be as simple as walking by an employee, observing the desired behavior, and commenting on how much you appreciate it.